Dvent1123/exercise_map_hubv2_server/README.md

-# calisthenics-tracker-client
+# calisthenics-tracker-api

-This is the client or front-end for a fullstack MERN app.
+This is the api for a fullstack MERN app.
 This webapp allows a user to track what calisthenics skills they have been able to achieve or accomplish.
 The inspiration comes from a map of "100 Places to go Before I DIe" in which you can